 15. The US Marine Corps: “The Few.
 The Proud.
 The Marines.”

 The US Marine Corps, to the American people, symbolizes strength.
-It epitomizes honor and courage.
+It epitomizes honour and courage.
 So, there is no one prouder than a US marine corps faithfully serving his fatherland.
 And they are few.

 Getting the point?